solutionsmapgears/Scribe/README.markdown

     a-b: Means from scale level 'a' to scale level 'b'.
 For a single scale level, write 'a' only.
 Scale levels can be followed by ':' as well as '{' (but never both at once).

     ##: Single line comment (is outputted in the resulting mapfile).
 Cannot be on the same line as uncommented text.
+Those comments fail when in a list of scales (see
+        DATA tag in 'Example of a '.layer' file' above)

     //: Single line comment (is not outputted in the resulting mapfile)